ARCTraining/swd2_git/_episodes/04-changes.md

 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/project.txt b/project.txt
-index 315bf3a..b36abfd 100644
+index 2485f1d..3f80947 100644
---- a/mars.txt
+--- a/project.txt
-+++ b/mars.txt
++++ b/project.txt
-@@ -1,2 +1,3 @@
+@@ -1,3 +1,4 @@
- Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
+ Some initial data analysis to identify how inflammation changes over time after surgery.
+ Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
+ who is responsible for what in this project.
++We may need to bring a third person with Python programming skills into the project.
 ~~~
 {: .output}